-wavelength, the damage threshold must be scaled appropriately [3].
-A good rule of thumb is that the damage threshold has an inverse square root relationship with wavelength such that as you move to shorter wavelengths, the damage threshold decreases (i.e., a LIDT of 1 J/cm at 1064 nm scales to 0.7 J/cm at 532 nm):
+Now compare the maximum energy density to that which is specified as the LIDT for the optic.
+If the optic was tested at a wavelength other than your operating wavelength, the damage threshold must be scaled appropriately [3].
+A good rule of thumb is that the damage threshold has an inverse square root relationship with wavelength such that as you move to shorter wavelengths, the damage threshold decreases (i.e., a LIDT of 1 J/cm2 at 1064 nm scales to 0.7 J/cm2 at 532 nm):

-Adjusted LIDT = LIDT Energy $\begin{cases} Your Wavelength \\ LIDT Wavelength \end{cases}$
+$$Adjusted\ LIDT = LIDT\ Energy \sqrt{\frac{Your\ Wavelength}{LIDT\ Wavelength}}$$

-You now have a wavelength-adjusted energy density, which you will use in the following step.
+You now have a wavelength-adjusted energy density, which you will use in the following step

 Beam diameter is also important to know when comparing damage thresholds.
-While the LIDT, when expressed in units of J/cm, scales independently of spot size; large beam sizes are more likely to illuminate a larger number of defects which can lead to greater variances in the LIDT [4].
+While the LIDT, when expressed in units of J/cm2, scales independently of spot size; large beam sizes are more likely to illuminate a larger number of defects which can lead to greater variances in the LIDT [4].
 For data presented here, a <1 mm beam size was used to measure the LIDT.
 For beams sizes greater than 5 mm, the LIDT (J/cm2) will not scale independently of beam diameter due to the larger size beam exposing more defects.